 Non-NC State Students:

-- Documentation of financial aid award amount and timing of disbursement.
+- Submit documentation of financial aid award amount and timing of disbursement.
 Students should meet with their home university’s financial aid office to obtain this information.

 For more information on financial aid, see: